 How to Shoot Fashion Photography

-Shooting fashion photography is no small feat.
+Shooting fashion photography can be challenging.
 There is a lot of research involved in finding the right person to photograph and then posing the model.
-You have the lights and what you want to achieve with them.
-Your camera and your lenses need practice so you know what you are doing and what your limitations are.

 Editorial fashion photography looks at the model in an environment other than a studio.
 It looks at a lifestyle, where styling is everything.

 High-fashion photography is where the most amount of money is spent.

 These can be very big productions, where the wardrobe could be fantasy-esque with the whole focus on one powerful image.

 Check out this article to learn more about the different types of fashion photography.

 Working with models might be a little daunting at first.
 Fashion photography is a little different from portraiture.
 Here you need to tell a story.

 These images flow by keeping the same mood through similar settings and atmospheres.

 Give good feedback and show the model your work.
 This will help her confidence more than just telling them they are doing great.